 Dave Douglas, as a trumpeter and bandleader, has written hundreds of compositions over the years for the ensembles he leads.
 He has received Composer of the Year nods several times from the DownBeat Critics Poll and the Jazz Journalists Association Awards.

 In addition, Douglas has written compositions for a wide range of ensembles, from jazz trios to symphony orchestras.
 He’s received fellowships from the National Endowment for the Arts, and has created chamber works commissioned by the Library of Congress.
-His commissions include works for the Trisha Brown Dance Company, Birmingham Contemporary Music Group, Norddeutscher Rundfunk, Essen Philharmonie, Stanford University, and most recently, Monash Art Ensemble, which premiered his piece Fabliaux in March 2014.
+His commissions include works for the Trisha Brown Dance Company, Birmingham Contemporary Music Group, Norddeutscher Rundfunk, Essen Philharmonie, Stanford University, Monash Art Ensemble, and most recently, Alarm Will Sound, which commissioned the piece, Facts and Fictions, which premiered in May 2019.

 Examples of commissioned work by Douglas show the range of his vision, depth and ingenuity: